 Resolving stage

-In this stage the infection and lesions are localising
+In this stage the infection and lesions are localising i.e. scar tissue is forming abscesses are encapsulated and the pus is drying or solidifying.
+Little to no signs of redness indicating ongoing infections.

 At ante-mortem the animal may be showing no signs of fever, but possible muco-purulent nasal discharge.
 The animal may have a possible cough.
+Could be separating itself from the rest of the herd

 At post-mortem at this stage adhesions are well developed.
 Serosal erythema mild to moderate.
 Pus discharges will be resolving along with abscess formation.
-Arthritis is also possible
+Arthritis is also possible.
+Scare tissue has formed where the infection was.

 Chronic stage